Optimal frequency-domain analysis for spacecraft time series: Introducing the missing-data multitaper power spectrum estimator: KIC 6102338: Differential rotation, harmonics, and possible antisolar shear

 Measuring the power ratio of each first harmonic compared with its fundamental frequency,

 we find that $\mathcal{P}(f_0) = 0.194$, while $\mathcal{P}(f_1) = 0.0904$.
-Following \citet{reinhold15}, we assume that spot groups near the stellar equator produce stronger rotation harmonics than spot groups at higher latitudes.
-Our results suggest that $f_0$ is associated with lower latitudes than $f_1$, which means KIC 6102338 might exhibit antisolar differential rotation.
-The possibility that $\mathcal{P}(f_1) > \mathcal{P}(f_0)$ does not fall within the 95\% confidence intervals on $\hat{S}_{xx}(f)$.
+Following \citet{reinhold15}, we assume that spot groups near the stellar equator produce stronger rotation harmonics than spot groups far from the equator.
+Our results suggest that $f_0$ is associated with regions nearer the equator than $f_1$, which means KIC 6102338 might exhibit antisolar differential rotation.
+Indeed, the possibility that $\mathcal{P}(f_1) > \mathcal{P}(f_0)$ does not fall within the 95\% confidence intervals on $\hat{S}_{xx}(f)$.
 However, the straightforward relationship between $\mathcal{P}(f)$ and spot latitude breaks down when there are large numbers of spot groups.
 Since the star's rapid rotation suggests that it is young \citep{barnes10} and therefore active \citep{mamajek08}, the spot patterns may be complex.
-Further information about the stellar surface (i.e.\ from Doppler imaging) is necessary for verifying the direction of the shear.
+Further information about the stellar surface (i.e.\ from Doppler imaging) would be useful for verifying the direction of the shear.

-Our analysis of the KIC 6102338 {\it Kepler} Q3 data demonstrates the value of precision in power spectrum estimation: we cannot measure a differential rotation direction using Equation \ref{eq:powerratio} if the confidence intervals are wide.
-With its bias bounded by Equation \ref{eq:mtbias}, the MDMT can be constructed to meet a particular precision requirement in $\hat{S}_{xx}(f)$; the bias in $\hat{S}_{xx}(f)$ in Figure \ref{fig:KeplerQ3powspec} is 443~(e-/s)$^2$, which is $< 1\%$ of the power in our weakest signal under analysis (harmonic at $2 f_1$).
-The MDMT should be the preferred Fourier analysis tool for all science goals that require precise power estimates in addition to period searches.
+{Our analysis of the KIC 6102338 {\it Kepler} Q3 data demonstrates the value of accuracy and precision in power spectrum estimation: we cannot measure a differential rotation direction using Equation \ref{eq:powerratio} if (a) the confidence intervals are wide or (b) the bias is large.
+With its bias bounded by Equation \ref{eq:mtbias}, the MDMT can be constructed to meet a particular accuracy requirement in $\hat{S}_{xx}(f)$; the bias in $\hat{S}_{xx}(f)$ in Figure \ref{fig:KeplerQ3powspec} is 443~(e-/s)$^2$, which is $< 1\%$ of the power in our weakest signal under analysis (harmonic at $2 f_1$).
+The MDMT should be the preferred Fourier analysis tool for all science goals that require accurate, precise power estimates in addition to period searches.}